Chea Serey: Digital Leapfrogging in Cambodia

 Chea Serey took an active part in the digitalization of the Khmer economy.
 In 2017, in order to replace an outdated infrastructure which made the cost of making transactions too high – due to financial institutions with heavy paperwork, over-staffing and waste of time, Chea Serey launched the National Bank of Cambodia Platform, a trading system that allows all financial institutions to make transactions online.
 Under her leadership, retail payment infrastructure has been modernized: she also led the effort to introduce new electronic payment system based in QR codes.
 This dynamic had ripple effects on many sectors of the economy.
 As of 2018, Chea Serey noted that “twenty years ago, telecommunication cost in Cambodia was the highest in ASEAN according to an ADB study, but now I can confidently say that access to Internet is the cheapest in the ASEAN."

 Under her leadership, the country's retail payment infrastructure has undergone modernization with the introduction of the Cambodian Shared Switch (CSS) for card transactions, and the FAST payment system, which enables real-time fund transfers between bank accounts in Cambodia.
 As the chairwoman of the Clearing House Operation Committee, she has spearheaded the Bakong Project, an initiative of the National Bank of Cambodia that explores and introduces a new generation of payment systems using Blockchain technology.

 Banking Boom in Cambodia

-As director of the Central Bank of Cambodia, Chea Serey has overlooked the restoration of Cambodia's banking system, which depletion has been symbolized by the blowing up to the headquarters of the central bank in Phnom Penh under the Khmer Rouge.
-When Chea Serey started work at the National Bank of Cambodia, there were 16 banks and now there are 38, seven or which are specialised banks and 32 commercial banks.
+As director of the Central Bank of Cambodia, Chea Serey has overlooked the restoration of Cambodia's banking system, the depletion of which has been symbolized by the blowing up of the headquarters of the central bank in Phnom Penh under the Khmer Rouge.
+When Chea Serey started work at the National Bank of Cambodia, there were 16 banks and by 2013 there were 38, 7 of which were specialised banks and 32 commercial banks.

 Cambodia reopened its central bank as the People’s National Bank of Kampuchea on October 10, 1979.
 Back then, it was a point in history that had already witnessed the depletion of the country’s entire financial system.